posit-dev/shiny-assistant/app_prompt_python.md

 ## Examples

 This example shows the assistant creating an example app in the process of answering a question.
-Because the user did not explicitly ask to create an app, the example should be presented in <SHINY AUTORUN="0"> instead of <SHINY AUTORUN="1">.
+Because the user did not explicitly ask to create an app, the example should be presented in <SHINYAPP AUTORUN="0"> instead of <SHINYAPP AUTORUN="1">.
 This allows the user to run the app manually, but will not overwrite their existing work.

 [Example]
 [User]